 The bill H. 4005 seeks to amend various sections of the South Carolina Code of Laws concerning driving under the influence (DUI) offenses, introducing stricter penalties and requirements for offenders.
-Key provisions include the establishment of mandatory fines and imprisonment terms for DUI offenses, particularly for those resulting in bodily injury or death.
-Offenders causing moderate bodily injury while under the influence may face fines ranging from $3,000 to $6,000 and imprisonment from 60 days to 10 years.
-The bill also mandates enrollment in an Alcohol and Drug Safety Action Program and participation in DUI victim impact panels.
-Additionally, it expands the scope of child endangerment offenses and revises procedures for implied consent testing.
+Key provisions include the establishment of mandatory fines and imprisonment terms based on the severity of the offense, such as fines ranging from $3,000 to $6,000 and imprisonment from 60 days to 10 years for causing moderate bodily injury while under the influence.
+The bill also mandates participation in an Alcohol and Drug Safety Action Program and DUI victim impact panels for convicted individuals.
+Additionally, it creates a new offense, "felony driving under the influence second degree," and expands the definition of child endangerment to include reckless vehicular homicide and reckless driving.

 Statutes affected: